JTaisey389/play-the-music/README.md

 - Once the transactionStart function is called the edge case for the triggerReader is used to check and make sure the item was scanned

+- As the transactionStart is called this activates the itemScan function to prompt the card reader to display "Insert card, tap card or tap phone"